April 9, 2022:

-I’ve felt summit fever before, most recently on Table Mountain when weather started turning, our legs were spent and we still committed to a final push.
+I’ve felt summit fever before, most recently on Table Mountain.
+Weather started turning, our legs were spent and we still committed to a final push.
 All worked out, but it wasn’t the most conservative call.
-It’s much easier to say “f–k it” and push when you’re close, than to process the situation and trust a conclusion that risk is too high.
+It’s much easier to say “f–k it” and push when you’re close, than to process and trust a conclusion that risk is too high.

 Kirsys raised concerns at that point, and after a minute processing our pace, I echoed her concerns and we stopped climbing.
 We were a quarter up the “Handle” with the top chute in sight.
 In retrospect, we should’ve turned around an hour sooner given the impending storm and a 6-mile skin at the base.

 We dug a small platform into the 40-degree slope, and one-by-one, clicked in.
 It took me a few minutes to clear the ice from my toe / heel inserts and stomp into my bindings.
 (Not the last time I'd long for my frame bindings on the descent.)

 By 3:15pm, we looked down on some funky snowpack and started the “fun” part.

 At this point I’d finished a pack of caffeinated Clif BLOKS, 3 GU energy packs, an RXBar, 2 baby food packets and 2 Justin's packs.
 I had about 400 calories in reserve for the descent and Lake skin.
 I also finished my 1L Nalgene (with powdered Pedialyte) and had 750mL of liquid electrolytes in reserve.